The Guitar Fretboard Explained And Guitar Neck Note Memorization

 The notes here are deliberately grouped in bars containing two or three notes.
 Start memorizing all the natural notes on the first 12 frets, on all strings of the guitar fretboard.

 Note: Take your time to do this.
-Don’t stop from practicing other things on guitar and spend all your time memorizing the notes on the guitar fretboard.
+Don’t stop practicing other things on the guitar and spend all your time memorizing guitar neck notes.

 Only start implementing Layer 2 once you can find, even if with some difficulty, every note on the 12 frets of the guitar fretboard.

 Memorizing the notes on the guitar fretboard: Layer 2

 I hope you have memorized your notes and that if I asked you where the note G on the D string is, your finger will go on this note:

 It’s quite possible that your finger went instantly on that note, in which case, congratulations, you must have done a very thorough job!

 However, it’s more likely that your mind went on the D string, and moved horizontally through the notes E and F until finding the G.

 In order to add another layer to your memorization of the guitar notes on the neck, this time we’re going to see the fretboard vertically, rather than horizontally.